joshuatayo/dwp-gradle/README.md

 #### Api Call

 The solution has 2 GET rest endpoints.
 One to return users within London or any other location and one return within 50 miles of London or any other location.
-Both endpoints uses parameters.
+Both endpoints uses parameter.

-To use with parameter, replace the values in the angle brackets:
+The parameter(City name) should replace the values in the angle brackets:

 To return all users within London or any other location: